 In the case of forced retirement, the time limit is 90 days from the time that you were fired.

-For more details on what to include in your complaint, the rules on filing it and how to calculate the time limit, speak promptly with the CNESST (Web page in French only).
+For more details on what to include in your complaint, the rules on filing it and how to calculate the time limit, speak directly with the CNESST promptly.

 What will happen once I make a complaint for a prohibited practice?